EULAR HPR: The EULAR health professionals research grant

-- Recipients of a research grant must submit a mid-term report to the scientific sub-committee of the EULAR HP on the progress of the research project.
+- Recipients of a research grant must submit a mid-term report to the scientific sub-committee of the EULAR HPR on the progress of the research project.

-- After completion of the project the recipients must report to the EULAR Executive Committee on the results achieved.
-Furthermore, the recipients are expected to present their project in the EULAR HP newsletter and may be invited to present their findings at the annual EULAR Congress.
+- After completion of the project the recipients must report to the EULAR Council on the results achieved.
+Furthermore, the recipients are expected to present their project in the EULAR HPR newsletter and may be invited to present their findings at the annual EULAR Congress.

 - Involvement of at least three European countries